dellaert/21F-x476/syllabus.md

 * [Piazza](https://piazza.com/class/ksdl6rhmpt25ma).
 This should be your first stop for questions and announcements.
 * [Gradescope](https://www.gradescope.com/) will be used to hand in assignments.

+<h3>Course Attendance:</h3>
+<p>Class sessions for CS x476 will take place remote but **synchronously**.
+You are strongly encouraged to attend class during the assigned class times (Tuesday and Thursday, 3.30pm-4.45pm) and re-review the video snippets when they become available.</p>

 ### Contact Info and Office Hours:
 If possible, please use Piazza to ask questions and seek clarifications before emailing the instructor or staff.